Qatari literature: Poetry

-Poems were the first literary form to be mass produced by Qatari writers.
-Qatari ibn al-Fuja'a, a folk hero dating to the seventh-century, was renowned for writing poetry.
+Poems were the first literary form to be mass-produced by Qatari writers.
+Qatari ibn al-Fuja'a, a folk hero dating to the seventh century, was renowned for writing poetry.
 He led the Kharjite sect of Islam for a short period; his poems often glorified martyrdom.
 However, as a result of wide-spread illiteracy that historically prevailed in the Arabian Peninsula, poetry was more often spoken than written.
-It was seen as a verbal art which fulfilled essential social functions.
-Having a renowned poet among its ranks was a source of pride for tribes; it is the primary way in which age-old traditions are passed down generations.
-Most often, poems were composed in the Nabati form (also known as Bedouin poetry).
+It was seen as a verbal art that fulfilled essential social functions.
+Having a renowned poet among its ranks was a source of pride for tribes; it is the primary way age-old traditions are passed down through generations.
+Most often, poems were composed in the nabati form (also known as Bedouin poetry).
 Poems composed by females primarily focused on the theme of ritha, to lament.
 This type of poetry served as an elegy.

-The beginnings of contemporary written poetry in Qatar dates back to the early 1800s with Abdul Jalil Al-Tabatabai and Mohammed bin Abdullah bin Uthaymeen.
+The beginnings of contemporary written poetry in Qatar date back to the early 1800s with Abdul Jalil Al-Tabatabai and Mohammed bin Abdullah bin Uthaymeen.
 The former poet was born in Basra but migrated to the flourishing coastal town of Zubarah at a young age.
 In September 1802, after the Sultan of Muscat and Oman Sultan bin Ahmad imposed a sea blockade of Zubarah, Al-Tabatabai wrote the following poem:

 Al-Tabatabai later migrated from Qatar to Bahrain in the 1820s, following the lead of many other prominent residents of Zubarah.
 As for Mohammed bin Abdullah bin Uthaymeen, he was born in the mid-1800s in Saudi Arabia.
 He would go on to form a close relationship with Jassim bin Mohammed Al Thani, then ruler of Qatar, and even composed eulogies praising him.
 Nonetheless, according to academic Mohammed Al Qafud, these two poets did not leave a lasting impact on the poetry scene in Qatar, mainly due to the temporary nature of their stays in the country.